juusomih/python_jotto/README.md

 # How to run the program:

  To run the program, you can start by installing, configuring and running Solr.
- Download a suitable English Wikipedia dump, and make sure to index it.
+ Download a suitable English Wikipedia dump from https://dumps.wikimedia.org/enwiki/20181020/, and make sure to index it.
  Solr is expected to be running in port 8985.
 The program uses spaCy, which also needs to be installed.

  The search functionalities can be accessed through a web application running on Flask.
  To install and configure Flask, you can follow the instructions provided by Mikko Aulamo